jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 An operator is notated like a method.
 It resembles an operation.
 The difference in notation is not in the diagram code.
 An operator’s speciality is that it supports an alternate notation, usually textual, but not necessarily.

 \+ and – operations can be represented in plain text.
 Powers in Basic were represented by the ^ character.
 I wish to change that.
 I want the real mathematical notation to integrate with the language.
 For that I define operators as procedures that have any alternate notation.
-The power is represented by the exponent being notated in superscript: higher and smaller than the: be
+The power is represented by the exponent being notated in superscript: higher and smaller than the: b<sup>e</sup>

 #### Parameters